Vilma Lwoff-Parlaghy

-Princess Elisabeth Vilma Lwoff-Parlaghy (born as Brachfeld Vilma Erzsébet, Hajdúdorog, 15 April 1863 - New York, 28 August 1923) was a Hungarian-born portrait painter who worked in Germany and the United States.
+Princess Elisabeth Vilma Lwoff-Parlaghy (born as Brachfeld Vilma Erzsébet, Hajdúdorog, 15 April 1863 - New York, 28 August 1923) was a Hungarian-born portrait painter who worked in the German Empire and the United States.
 She is known to have painted about 120 portraits of prominent Americans and Europeans between 1884 and 1923.

 Early life

 Elisabeth von Parlaghy received her education as an artist in Budapest and later by Franz Quaglio and Wilhelm Dürr the Younger in Munich, where she adopted the style of Franz von Lenbach.
 A portrait of her mother gained her public notice in Berlin in 1890.

 That year, controversy erupted over a portrait either of von Moltke or of the German Emperor William II; sources vary.
 It was rejected on its initial submission by the jury of the International Exposition at Berlin, but restored at the personal request, or order, of the Emperor.

 Her exhibition of portraits in the Salon de Paris from 1892 to 1894 brought her further public notice.

 Lwoff-Parlaghy exhibited her work at the Palace of Fine Arts and The Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.